The history of unique hotel

 - In 1913 the Grand Prince Alexander Mikhailovich stayed at the Hotel.
 The Grand Prince Alexander Mikhailovich was the grandson of Emperor Nickolas I, the uncle of the last Russian Emperor.

 - In the early 20th century there were 228 hotels in Moscow.
-Ten of these stood in Tverskaya Street.
+Ten of them stood in Tverskaya Street.
 The most popular ones among the visitors were Dresden, Loskutnaya, Parizh, and Bolshaya Moskovskaya.
 But all the above hotels had been built back in the 19th century.
 Unlike the above hotels the Natsional’naya had a remarkable for that time degree of innovations used in the construction and decoration of the hotel - electricity-driven lifts, ventilation devices with the exhaust and fresh-air fan system, system of heating, telephones and etc.

 - From 1903 to 1910 a set of postcards was issued with the representation of the Natsional’naya.